 The Company evaluates admissibility of all pharmacy rebates receivable based on the administration of each underlying pharmaceutical benefit management agreement.
-The Company has nonadmitted and excluded all pharmacy rebates receivable that do not meet the admissibility criteria of SSAP No. 84, Certain Health Care Receivables and Receivables under Government Insured Plans ("SSAP No. 84") from the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company has nonadmitted and excluded all pharmacy rebates receivable that do not meet the admissibility criteria of SSAP No. 84, Health Care and Government Insured Plan Receivables ("SSAP No. 84") from the statutory basis statements of admitted assets, liabilities, and capital and surplus.